 We are committed to recruiting women, students, those with disabilities and other historically under-represented groups.
 We ensure that all organisational policies, pay, hours of work, training, performance review schemes, disciplinary or other procedures and benefits are designed to promote equal opportunity and provide protection for all members.

 We have a Women’s and a Capability network where we encourage our members to support and learn from each other and from people outside the organisation.
-And as a member of the Business Disability Forum, CGI is committed to being a disability confident organisation.
+CGI is committed to being a disability confident organisation.